 - secure entry to new markets by negotiating practical, cost-effective and science-based export conditions

 The CFIA certifies exports for animal health and food safety purposes, which can include fish and seafood export program requirements.

 The National Animal Health Export Program facilitates Canadian export activities related to aquatic animal health.
 It will do this through its inspection and certification programs that are designed to meet the requirements of other countries, using science-based principles and the World Organisation for Animal Health (OIE) standards.

 - Export certification and inspection fees for aquatic animals, fish and seafood products

-- Aquatic animal health certification by jurisdiction
+- Aquatic animal export: certification requirements by country

-- Compartmentalization of aquatic animals
+- Compartmentalization for international trade of aquatic animals

-- Export of aquatic animals from Canada
+- Exporting aquatic animals from Canada: overview

-- Policy on the approval of external laboratories for the National Aquatic Animal Health Program
+- Policy on the Approval of External Laboratories for the National Aquatic Animal Health Program

 - Status of regulated aquatic animal reportable diseases